 In the event that both parents are graduate assistants, both are entitled to the eight (8) weeks of Paid Family Leave following the birth, foster care placement, or adoption of a child.
 If both parents work in the same department, their leave may not overlap.

-Paid Family Leave must be taken as a complete leave of absence.
+Paid Family Leave must be taken as a complete leave of absence and cannot be broken into increments.

 Unpaid Research or Personal Leave